viorelyo/PE-Dumper/README.md

 ## Features
 * Reads passed path and scans recursively the folder
+* Reads passed number of worker threads and creates a ThreadPool to process in parallel the queue of found PE files.
-* Dumps in an output-file the whole information about PE Format for each found file:
+* Dumps in `.log` output-files the whole information about PE Format for each found file:
 1. DOS Header
 2. NT Headers
 3. Section Headers